saab-simc-admin/workflow-tools/git-hooks/enforce-workflow/README.md

 client, to check that you aren't pushing something obviously wrong, and `pre-receive` for server-side enforcement.

-The `pre-push` hook does not validate signers, since that list is not necessarily available on the client side.
+In the `pre-push` hook, validation of signers is optional, since that list is not necessarily available on the client side and it can't do any enforcement anyway.
 Signatures are still checked for validity by GnuPG.

 ## Installation